hkleinsorgen/JNIPort/site/compatibility.md

 # Java implementations and Operating Systems

 Theoretically, JNIPort should work on every operating system where both VisualWorks and Java are available.
 In practice, there are platforms where it is known to work and a few configurations which are known not to work.
-If you don't see your favorite configuration on the "known to work" list, this doesn't mean that it wouldn't work - I simply can't test all the possible combinations myself.
+If you don't see your favorite configuration on the "known to work" list, this doesn't mean that it wouldn't work.
 In most cases, JNIPort will work without problems.

-If you know of a platform where it works and which isn't on the list, drop me a note and I'll add it here.

 ## Configurations known to work